muhamadpriasmoro/basic/README.md

 # basic
-API can be tried through POSTMAN
+node.js API can be tried through POSTMAN with npm install